OpenEducationAnalytics/OpenEducationAnalytics/packages/package_catalog/Predicting_Chronic_Absenteeism/data/README.md

 * **School Information System (SIS)**: Student school, grade, and roster data
 * **Engagement data**: School attendance, digital engagement

+## Pseudonymization of End User Identifiable Information
+To protect students’ identity, it is required that the personal identifiable information of students like names, email addresses, etc., are pseudonymized.
+The [OEA framework](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb) incorporates notebooks and pipelines for pseudonymizing specific columns in the data.

+The OEA pseudonymization operations are:
+- hash-no-lookup or hnl: This means that the lookup can be performed against a different table, so no lookup is needed
+- hash or h: This will hash the column and create a lookup table as well
+- mask or m: This will mask the column and will not create a lookup table
+- no-op or x: No operation will be performed so the column will remain as it is

 ## Digital Engagement Data

 To quanity a student involvment in school, three digital signals were considered.
 Values were normalized by grade and teacher to account for various uses of these technologies in the classroom.